GavinWang-2024/UFC_stats_scraper/README.md

 ### 3. `all_fighters()`

-This function scrapes data for all UFC fighters listed alphabetically:
+Scrapes data for all UFC fighters listed alphabetically:
 - Defines a base URL for the UFC fighter statistics page with a placeholder for the starting letter.
 - Iterates through letters (a-z) using a loop, constructing the URL for each letter.
 - Sends a GET request to each URL.
-  - If the request is successful, it proceeds; otherwise, it continues to the next letter.
+  - If the request is successful, proceeds; otherwise, continues to the next letter.

 BeautifulSoup is used to parse the HTML content, and it finds the section containing fighter entries:
 - Extracts fighter details, including: